The CIEE Academic Consortium Board: Driving Excellence in International Education

 ACB Vice Chair for Member Relations

-Sarah E. Spencer began her work in international education in 1993 and is currently director of study abroad at the University of St. Thomas.
+Sarah E. Spencer began her work in international education in 1993, and is the former director of study abroad at the University of St. Thomas.
 She is co-editor of the first and second editions of The Guide to Successful Short-term Programs Abroad, the only publication that supports both faculty and international offices in the development and management of short-term programs.
 Sarah also spent a decade co-chairing workshops on short-term programs and preparing faculty to direct such programs, and serving in leadership positions within NAFSA, including representing SECUSSA in Region IV and Education and Training.
 Currently, Sarah serves on the Forum on Education Abroad Council and co-chairs its Strategic Alliances, Infrastructure, and Resources Working Group.
 She is also active in the field’s professionalization efforts, including workshops and conference sessions.

 Woody Pelton, J.D.